 More Dog Breeds and Further Research

 The Parson Russell terrier is an energetic breed that requires considerable time and training, but rewards you with abundant love and a long lifespan.
-If you're considering a PRT, do your research to ensure that you have what it takes to keep this small and spunky dog happy and healthy.
+If you're considering a Parson Russell terrier, do your research to ensure that you have what it takes to keep this small and spunky dog happy and healthy.